 Here are a few examples to give you direction when writing your own CTAs:

 - Join us now to start your journey toward a healthier future

 - Contact me for a 30-minute consultation

-For more examples, browse the Phrased with Purpose website, you’ll see CTAs littered on every page!
+For more examples, check out my homepage, you’ll see CTAs littered on every page!

 The next time you sit down to update your website copy, write a blog post or develop an email campaign, implement at least one (or better yet, all) of these strategies and see what it does to your reader engagement.
 Leave a comment below and let me know the outcome.

-For more writing tips and insights, sign up to my monthly newsletter (it’s the newsletter you’ll actually want to read)!
+For more writing tips and insights, sign up for my monthly emails!

 Oyelola is a freelance copywriter based in Sydney, Australia.
 She writes empathy-powered copy to help financial services and purpose-driven brands attract the right people, so they can leave a mark, build a community with shared values and create positive change.
 For targeted tips on how to craft a magnetic message using the power of words, sign up for her monthly emails here.